Ukendio/jecs/docs/learn/resources/guides.md

 # Guides

-ECS is a very foreign concept for those coming from an OOP background.
+ECS is a very foreign concept.
 Here's a few resources that the community has compiled about how to use ECS and some of its design choices.

 See something missing?
 [Let us know.](/contributing/pull-requests)